 Some of these former Commanders-in-Chief are literally falling apart, as you can see from this likeness here.
 Take a look at some forbidden places no one will be allowed to visit.

 This aerial view looks downright otherworldly.
 Luckily, this is not one of the famous places that forbid you from taking pictures.

 Dressed to impress

 With a close-up view of these president busts, you can see the immense amount of detail that Adickes put into creating them.
 Just look at George W. Bush’s tie here, carved down to its pattern of Republican elephants!
 We can certainly understand why Hankins was unwilling to destroy these.
 These 14 historic places are now abandoned.

 The president statues continue to be at the mercy of the elements—just look at this expanse of water right at the base of the stone presidents.
 But we admit that the pictures this phenomenon yields can be hauntingly beautiful.
-Check out other photos of abandoned places that were overrun by nature.

 The discarded tire here gives the appearance that the president heads are sitting in a junkyard.
 (The land is actually used as an industrial recycling site.)
 Here’s where to find the spookiest abandoned place in every state.

 The exhibit features busts of 43 former Commanders-in-Chief, from George Washington to George W. Bush.
 The attraction provides a great spot to take a picture with your favorite (or least favorite!).
 We bet you never knew these astonishing facts about U.S. presidents.